yunusemrejr/yunusemrejr/README.md

-Learning / Working on🐝⬇️

-Actively ➡️ Java, PHP, JavaScript, CSS, SQL since 2020
+Actively learning and practicing 🐝 ➡️ Java, PHP, JavaScript, CSS, SQL since 2020

-Interested in learning more about ➡️
+Interested in learning more about 🔍 ➡️
 Computer Hardware,
 Linux,
 other programming languages,